Realistic guestimation ...

 What would you say the difference would be between the 2.2 and the 3.2 V6?

 Have you driven either / both?
 I'm a big fan of Alfas, but I always found the 2.2 to be a bit rubbish.
 The 3.2 isn't as enjoyable as the old V6, but it's not as bad as people make it out to be.
-Whereas the 2.2 is worse than it's made out. jamieboy said:
+Whereas the 2.2 is worse than it's made out. smile

 Have you driven either / both?
 I'm a big fan of Alfas, but I always found the 2.2 to be a bit rubbish.
 The 3.2 isn't as enjoyable as the old V6, but it's not as bad as people make it out to be.
-Whereas the 2.2 is worse than it's made out.
+Whereas the 2.2 is worse than it's made out. smile

 I haven't driven one yet.
 I am not in a position to buy one as of yet.
 I like to decide what I want, then I can look forward to it.
 Gives me a motivation for life.
-I just want a lovely car that is " interesting " that I can run.

 I never spend money on clothes, not bothered about eating out at nice restaurants, I dont have an expensive phone, I dont smoke, I dont take out expensive women and I am completely T total.
 I never drink.